pactus-project/pactus.org/docs/guide/run-ansible.md

 To store and send validator's private key to server, we use [Ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
-Ansible Vault encrypts variables and files so you can protect sensitive content such as secret keys.
+Ansible Vault encrypts variables so you can protect sensitive content such as secret keys.

 Before creating Ansible Vault, we need to know validator's private key.
-Using `zarb inspect` command we can have access to the private key:
+Using `zarb inspect` command we can have see the private key:

 :::: tabs type:border-card